5.2. Motor Settings

 Max. acceleration is a number between 0 and 3200 that specifies how much the magnitude (absolute value) of the motor speed is allowed to increase every speed update period.
 The default value is 0, which means there is no limit.
 An acceleration limit can help reduce mechanical stress and help reduce current spikes when the motor is starting up.
 If an acceleration value of 1 is too fast for your application, you can increase the Speed update period to make it slower.

 Max. deceleration is a number between 0 and 3200 that specifies how much the magnitude (absolute value) of the motor speed is allowed to decrease every speed update period.
 The default value is 0, which means there is no limit.
 A deceleration limit can help reduce mechanical stress and help reduce current spikes when the motor is decelerating.
-Note that deceleration limits apply even when there is an error stopping the motor; depending on your setup, it might not be a good idea to use deceleration in conjunction with a limit switch because the motor will not stop as fast as possible with the limit switch is triggered.
+Note that deceleration limits apply even when there is an error stopping the motor; depending on your setup, it might not be a good idea to use deceleration in conjunction with a limit switch because the motor will not stop as fast as possible when the limit switch is triggered.
 If an deceleration value of 1 is too fast for your application, you can increase the Speed update period to make it slower.

 Brake duration is the time, in milliseconds, that the motor controller will spend braking the motor (Current Speed = 0) before allowing the Current Speed to change signs.
 The Forward Brake Duration is the braking time required before switching from forward to reverse (from positive to negative speeds).
 The Reverse Brake Duration is the braking time required before switching from reverse to forward (from negative to positive speeds).